jeroenvandijk/chess-validator/README.md

 # Chess validator on Convex

 This project demonstrates how a non-trivial application — full chess move verification — can be implemented and executed on [Convex](https://convex.world/), a decentralised ledger with a Lisp-based smart-contract environment.
-It serves both as a functional chess engine and as a practical reference for writing, testing, and deploying Convex actor code.
+It serves both as a functional chess engine and as a practical reference for writing and testing Convex code.

 ## 🎯 Project Goals